Record No: CB 120862 Version: Council Bill No: CB 120862

 A. Incentives provided to lateral police officer hires and to officers who are reinstated or rehired to SPD after two years or more shall be paid one incentive per employee, ((and be based on market demand,)) which shall not exceed $((30,000))50,000 per hire.
 Incentives paid to new recruit hires shall be one-time per employee, ((and be based on market demand)) not to exceed $7,500 per hire.
 If an employee who has received this incentive leaves the department, that person may not receive an incentive to return.

-B. Half of the hiring incentive will be paid in the first paycheck and the second half upon completion of any probationary period ((established)) required by the Public Safety Civil Service Rules or SPD.
+B. Half of the hiring incentive will be paid in the first paycheck and the second half upon completion of any probationary period ((established)) required by the Public Safety Civil Service Rules.

 C. Hiring incentives paid to new recruits, lateral transfers, and reinstated or rehired officers who leave Seattle Police Department employment before five years of completed services must be paid back to the City on a pro rata basis as calculated against the five-year commitment.